nepochemu/ytm/README.md

 # ytm 🎵

 A simple CLI YouTube client in Rust — search and play YouTube videos or playlists directly in your terminal using [mpv](https://mpv.io/) with interactive selection powered by [fzf](https://github.com/junegunn/fzf).
+The project is ispired by excellent [Yutube-TUI](https://github.com/Siriusmart/youtube-tui) project.
+The intention here is to have pure gui-less cli client targeted mostly for music listning inside terminal.

 ---